Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Methodology

-In ATM-Net, the encoded text and visual features contain rich anatomical semantics from distinct modalities.
-In this section, we employ the HASF module (Fig.~\ref{fig:framework}(b)) to integrate text and visual features across different scales.
-By leveraging ATPG-generated holistic text descriptions and knowledge from the pre-trained LLM, HASF constructs a comprehensive semantic context and achieves a higher level of information complementarity.
+In ATM-Net, the encoded visual and text features contain rich semantic and anatomical information from distinct modalities.
+In this section, we employ the HASF module (Fig.~\ref{fig:framework}(b)) to fuse multi-scale text and visual features, enriching anatomical semantics with ATPG descriptions and LLM knowledge for deeper cross-modal complementarity.